FedericoMontana/instrumentum/README.md

 **General utilities for data science projects**

-The goal of this repository is to consolidate functionalities that are tipically not found in other packages, and can facilitate some steps during a data science project.
+The goal of this repository is to provide functionalities that are tipically not found in other packages, and can facilitate some steps during a data science project.

-The classes created in instrumentum implement sklearn interfaces, which makes it easier to work with them since the general familiarity with sklearn design.
+The classes created in `instrumentum` implement sklearn interfaces, which makes it easier to work with them since the general familiarity with sklearn design.
 Classes use parallelism whenever possible to speed-up the execution time.